-Calls for papers are announcements from journals or others that they are seeking submissions, generally on a specific topic.
+Calls for papers are announcements from journals, event organizers, or book editors that they are seeking submissions, generally on a specific topic.
 We include here calls for panel proposals that might not result in published papers.

-“Other scholarly opportunities” includes occasional posting about grant opportunities, fellowships, or other opportunities that might interest our readers.
+“Other Scholarly Opportunities” includes grants, fellowships, editorships, prizes, or other opportunities that might interest our readers.

 What deadlines do you include for calls for papers?

 Some calls for papers present a series of dates: e.g., abstracts due on March 1, authors of accepted papers notified on March 15, drafts due April 30, conference presentation June 15, edited papers due Aug.
-30. We only list the first date.
-If our readers are interested in submitting, the key date is the first one – beyond that, they can add the other dates to their own calendars and to-do lists.
+30. We only list the first date as a deadline.
+If our readers are interested in submitting, the key date is the first one—beyond that, they can add the other dates to their own calendars and to-do lists.